 Doing this allows them to warm up to you and display their happiness towards you and your children.

 Pugshires need to eat one cup of dog food a day.
 Because of their small size, you should give them foods that high in protein and low in fat.

 Giving them too much junk food will cause them to bloat and become overweight.
-You’ll pay about $25-$30 a month in order to feed this canine.
+You’ll pay about $25-$30 a month to feed this canine.
 That’s only $1 a day!

 They are inexpensive, making it easier for owners of low budgets to feed them properly.

 Make sure that they receive the right nutrients so that your Pugshire can live longer and remain happier because of it.